RonenNess/Dashium/readme.md

 ]
 ```

+Data sources can have the following properties:

+- **id** [required]: the unique identifier of the data source to display in widget.
+- **tags** [optional]: tags to include. any event with `tag` that don't match any of these values, will be ignored.
+- **mutators** [optional]: list of mutators to apply on the value before presenting it. every value is an object with {operation, value}, where operations include the following options: `add, subtract, multiply, divide, round, floor, ceil, absolute, remove_negatives, to_delta, to_percentage_change`.
+- **additional_info_filter** [optional]: list of additional_info values to include. any event with `additional_info` that don't match any of these values, will be ignored.

 ### Time Aggregation

 Available for line graphs, bar graphs, and gauges, and define how we want to aggregate events based on intervals: